jessicablank/budget-tracker/routes.md

 * Description: Find all transactions in the database and post in order from newest to oldest

-## /api/transaction/bulk
+## /api/transaction
-* Method: GET
+* Method: DELETE
-* Mongoose: deleteMany
+* Mongoose: remove
+* Index.js Functions: ClearButton(), Clear Transactions()
-* Description: Delete all the transactions currently stored in the collection
+* Description: Delete all the transactions currently stored in the collection.

 # HTML Routes